Drakkar-Software/OctoBot-Docs/coding/tentacle-package-development.md

 ### Tentacle modules

-[Tentacle](tentacle-development.md) python modules should be placed at the root path of the tentacle package (1 or more).
+[Tentacle](tentacle-development.md) python modules should be placed at the root path of the tentacle package.
+There can 1 or more modules per package.

 Example with _momentum_evaluator_ : The main python module that contains multiple tentacles is located at